Related Articles

 What Is APY?

 Your APY may be variable or fixed, depending on your account type.
-Variable APY rates change throughout the year based on market conditions, meaning if the average market rates go up for your type of account, your account’s APY should follow suit.
-If market rates go down, your APY drops.
+Variable APY rates change throughout the year based on market conditions, meaning if the average market rates go up for your type of account, your account’s APY may follow suit.
+If market rates go down, your APY may drop.
 Accounts with fixed APY rates stay the same, no matter what the market is doing.
-Certificate of deposit (CD) accounts typically earn fixed rates while savings accounts, money market accounts, and other savings products tend to have variable APY rates.APY vs. APR
+Certificate of deposit (CD) accounts typically earn fixed APY rates while savings accounts, money market accounts, and other savings products tend to have variable APY rates.APY vs. APR

 If you’re considering switching to a new bank and are comparing APYs, here are some of the factors you should look for.- Compounding frequency: The more frequently the account compounds, the greater your potential returns because you earn interest on the interest accrued.